ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/README.md

 > **🏷 Final Assurance:**

-- No malicious payloads are hidden in this tool.
+- No malicious payloads are present in this tool.
+- You are free to use either the source code or the `.exe`, depending on your preference.
 - We recommend downloading only from official links.

-- If you’re worried, you may seek support in the Discord Support server.
+- If you have concerns, you may seek support in the Discord Support server.
 > ✅ **No malicious behavior exists in this project.**

 For additional peace of mind:
-- The source code remains private to prevent tampering and unauthorized edits.
+- The official source code is included for transparency and user verification.
-- Only use the official executable from our [GitHub releases](https://github.com/ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/releases) to ensure safety.
+- Only use the executable and source code from our [GitHub releases](https://github.com/ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/releases) to ensure safety.

+> **Disclaimer:** The `.exe` is provided for convenience.
+Always use software responsibly and in accordance with Discord’s Terms of Service.

 If you have any doubts or questions, feel free to ask in our [Discord Support Server](https://discord.com/invite/HazvsVHxyE).